Contributing

 Contributor

-• Contribution can be done in a variety of ways: submitting or reviewing pull requests, participating in the Readium Dev calls and in architectural discussions, writing technical documentation, etc.
+• Contribution can be achieved in a variety of ways: submitting or reviewing pull requests, participating in the Readium Dev calls and in architectural discussions, writing technical documentation, etc.

 • Anyone is welcome to contribute to Readium projects.